 - There is any significant active or pending litigation involving the HOA, especially if the HOA is suing the developer.

-- The HOA is not setting aside 10% of its monthly revenue toward a reserve fund (only typically gets discovered on a full condo review where a budget is required).
+- The HOA is not setting aside 10% of its monthly revenue toward a reserve fund.

 - Deed or resale restrictions (e.g., the HOA has right of first refusal or imposes a fee upon the sale of a unit).

-Depending on the issue, Accunet Mortgage may have non-Fannie Mae money sources that can still fit the situation.
-For example, if a single entity owns more than 10% but not more than 20% of the units in a project we have a money-source.
-Or if the building in which your condo unit is located is substantially complete, but there are other buildings in the project that are still under construction, we have a loan program for that, too.
-But it won’t be a 30-year fixed.
-It will be an adjustable rate mortgage where the initial rate is fixed for 5, 7 or 10 years.
+Depending on the issue, Accunet Mortgage may have non-Fannie Mae money sources that can still fit your situation.
+For example, if a single entity owns more than 10%, but not more than 20%, of the units in a project, we have a money source.
+Or if the building in which your condo unit is located is substantially complete, but there are other buildings in the project that are still under construction, we have a loan program for that, too: an adjustable rate mortgage where the initial rate is fixed for 5, 7 or 10 years.